gabtoschi/gabtoschi.github.io/content/en/blog/review/doctor-who-60th-specials.md

 # Special 2: Wild Blue Yonder

-I'm not the biggest fan of horror or suspense movies, so you can imagine that those episodes on Doctor Who weren't in my top lists (yes, I'm talking to all Blink fans right there). **Wild Blue Yonder** is a weird turn in the middle of those anniversary specials: it's definitel9thy a great episode that even I could enjoy, but doesn't really add a lot to the overarching plot of the 14th Doctor.
+I'm not the biggest fan of horror or suspense movies, so you can imagine that those episodes on Doctor Who weren't in my top lists (yes, I'm talking to all Blink fans right there). **Wild Blue Yonder** is a weird turn in the middle of those anniversary specials: it's definitely a great episode that even I could enjoy, but doesn't really add a lot to the overarching plot of the 14th Doctor.

 With all that said, it was a really interesting mystery from start to finish: those "not-things" were terrifying, using the appearance of The Doctor and Donna to be deformed and scary.
 I think that the episode wouldn't have worked so well with original faces being copied instead of familiar ones.
 The tension of not having the TARDIS or the sonic screwdriver (after the materialized walls in Special 1) and having to find a way to get out of the situation was one of RTD best stories to date on the show.